 0.1cm

-We present some discussions on the dissociation phenomenon of composite bosons dissolving to their constituents of SM elementary fermions and leading to a Higgs boson and three Goldstone bosons in the first-order transition from the symmetric phase to the SSB phase.
+We present some discussions on the dissociation phenomenon of composite bosons dissolving to their constituents of SM elementary fermions.
+It leads to a Higgs boson and three Goldstone bosons in the first-order transition from the symmetric phase to the SSB phase.

-The strong four-fermion coupling $G_{\rm cut}$ dynamics (\ref{rs2}) forms composite bosons, whose propagators have poles and residues that respectively represent their mass terms $M^2_H$ and form-factors $Z_H^{1/2}$ (\ref{boundb}).
-As long as their form-factors are finite, after wave-function renormalizations, these composite particles behave as elementary particles in the UV scaling domain at the scale $\Lambda$.
-When the energy scale $\mu$ decreases to the critical scale (threshold) $\mu_{\rm crit}$ and $G(\mu)\rightarrow G^c_{\rm cut}(\mu_{\rm crit})+0^+$, composite particles' form-factors and binding energy vanish.
+The strong four-fermion coupling $G_{\rm cut}$ dynamics (\ref{rs2}) form composite bosons, whose propagators have poles and residues that respectively represent their mass terms $M^2_H$ and form-factors $Z_H^{1/2}$ (\ref{boundb}).
+As long as their form factors are finite, after wave-function renormalizations, these composite particles behave as elementary particles in the UV scaling domain at the scale $\Lambda$, when the energy scale $\mu$ decreases to the critical scale (threshold) $\mu_{\rm crit}$ and $G(\mu)\rightarrow G^c_{\rm cut}(\mu_{\rm crit})+0^+$, composite particles' form-factors and binding energy vanish.
 All three-fermion and two-fermion bound states (poles) dissolve into their constituents, which represent three-fermion and two-fermion cuts in the energy-momentum plane.
 This is the Weinberg compositeness condition \cite{Weinberg1963,Weinberg1963a,Weinberg1964,Weinberg1965}.
 It can also be viewed from the orange line (double zeros) in Fig.~\ref{figV} when the effective potential is in the critical phase transition.
 Composite bosons $H_{\pm\frac{1}{2}}$ or $H^{0,\pm}$ become unstable due to quantum-field fluctuations.
 The critical scale $\mu_{\rm crit}>\Lambda$ and mass $(\bar M_H)_c < \Lambda$ are given in Eq.~(\ref{crim}).

 In the UV scaling domain, composite bosons' propagators give their poles, i.e., mass-shell conditions